pritesh-shrivastava/melanoma-classification/README.md

 #### Environment

-* Python 3 environment on Kaggle Notebooks, defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python
+* Python 3 environment on Kaggle Notebooks, defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python.
+This environment comes pre-loaded with all the necessary libraries.
 * Accelerator - GPU

-#### Python Packages

-*

 ### Dataset from Kaggle Competition